 During the English occupation of Florida from 1763 to 1783, pioneers north of Florida migrated across the St. Mary's River searching for warmer weather and richer soil.
 In 1821 when Florida became a United States territory, an even greater influx of settlers moved to the peninsula.
 They fought the Seminoles for land these Native Americans had been granted by the government.
 Of course the Indians lost and with their departure into the Everglades of South Florida, the population of Central Florida increased.
 Cattle cowboys and dirt farmers multiplied and eventually Persimmon Hollow was born.

 Lauded for its natural beauty and conservation of its environment, the city of DeLand sits atop a geological formation known as the Volusia Ridge, a worn-down mountain range that predates civilization by millions of years.
 Its fertile soil nurtures massive live oaks, towering pines, and hearty ferns that sprout without so much as a nutritious act on the part of man.
 Poinsettias and hibiscus abound, as do non-native camphor trees, noted for their sturdy climbing branches.
-Of course, though, the favorite tree among DeLand residents is the ubiquitous citrus-orange, grapefruit, lemon, and lime-species by the dozens found growing in cultivated yards throughout the area and originally introduced into Florida in the 1500s by Spanish explorers.
+Of course, though, the favorite trees among DeLand residents is the ubiquitous citrus orange, grapefruit, lemon, and lime species by the dozens found growing in cultivated yards throughout the area and originally introduced into Florida in the 1500s by Spanish explorers.

 Persimmon Hollow's name change took place after the generous donation of acreage for a school, church, and main thoroughfare by Henry Addison DeLand, a wealthy entrepreneur from Fairport, New York.
 DeLand first visited the carved-out little hollow of a community with his brother-in-law, O.P.
 Terry, who had purchased property to raise oranges.
 Terry, impressed with the favorable agricultural opportunities, encouraged DeLand to accompany him on a trip south.